ramuthumu/ios-adblock/README.md

 Instructions :

-1.Open settings in your iphone app
+1.Open settings in your iphone

-2.select WiFi settings
+2.select WiFi then tap on the info (i)

-3.Tap on your Home Network
+3.Scroll down to http proxy setting

 4.change http proxy to auto and paste the url [fullblock](https://raw.githubusercontent.com/ramuthumu/fullblock/master/fullblock_script) in the field